Panmure Bridge: Original bridges

 It was constructed as a swing bridge allowing water traffic to pass by when a mechanism was manually operated, however, the swing was not operational for many months after construction, blocking traffic to Ōtāhuhu.
 Initially the bridge's swing mechanism only operated during day hours, however by 1867, high traffic on the river facilitated full-day operations of the swing span, at a cost of 5 shillings per vessel.
 The bridge was unpopular with many farmers who used the Tāmaki River to transport wheat, due to the long time needed to open the bridge for river traffic.
 After opening, the Panmure Bridge facilitated the first daily return omnibus between Auckland and Howick, and was used to transport livestock, such as by Alfred Buckland, who regularly transported flocks of up to 1,000 sheep across the bridge.
 After the construction of a hut, the bridge operated as a toll bridge, with the building later being used as a polling booth for local and national elections.

 In August 1916, Prime Minister William Massey opened a replacement bridge, a ferro-concrete structure located to the south of the original bridge that was high enough to allowed ships to pass underneath.
 The original was dismantled and the wood sold.
 Over time, the concrete bridge suffered from deterioration issues, potentially due to the use of seawater during concrete construction, and could only transport a reduced traffic load.

 The original bridge's swinging steelwork and bluestone pier remained intact after the bridge's demolition, housed underneath the site of a ship chandlery.
 After repairs in 2013, the swing-span mechanism on the east side was added to the New Zealand Historic Places Trust register in 2014.
+In 2023, the decrepit building above the swing bridge was demolished, exposing the remains of the 1865 bridge.

 1959 bridge

 Tenders to replace the ferro-concrete bridge were sought in 1956.
 A variety of designs for the bridge were proposed, including a steel box-girder bridge, pre-stressed concrete and welded plate girder designs.
 The final accepted design used reinforced concrete supported by steel girders.
 A three-lane reinforced high-level bridge was opened in October 1959.
 The 1959 bridge has a reversible direction lane, allowing for two westward city-bound lanes operating in mornings and two eastbound lanes operating in evenings.
-In 1971, the Pakuranga Highway Bridge / Waipuna Bridge was constructed to the south, which became the more popular route for traffic to cross the Tāmaki River.
+In 1971, the Pakuranga Motorway Bridge / Waipuna Bridge was constructed to the south, which became the more popular route for traffic to cross the Tāmaki River.

 In 2021, a parallel bridge was built adjacent to the 1959 Panmure Bridge, as a part of the Eastern Busway Project.
 The new bridge is a mixed use busway, cycling and pedestrian bridge, located overtop of the location of the original 1865 bridge.
 The busway bridge traverses the location of the swing-span mechanism on the eastern shores, and on the western shore the location of Mokoia pā, a 19th-century Ngāti Pāoa settlement, which is also covered by residential housing.